Praveg Transfers Bangaram Island Resort to IHCL - www.lokmattimes.com

 Praveg Transfers Bangaram Island Resort to IHCL

-PNN Ahmedabad (Gujarat) [India], May 2: Praveg Limited is pleased to announce the successful and formal handover of operations ...
+Ahmedabad (Gujarat) [India], May 2: Praveg Limited is pleased to announce the successful and formal handover of operations of ...

 With this handover, IHCL assumes full operational control of the property under its esteemed SeleQtions brand, reinforcing its commitment to offering guests unparalleled luxury experiences in one of India's most pristine island destinations.